TheTacBanana/ecsl/README.md

 ## Motivation

-I built this language to explore integrating ECS patterns in to general purpose programming languages.
+This language was built to explore integrating ECS patterns in to general purpose programming languages.

 Developed as part of my Bachelors Dissertation Project.